Shankarpali

 Repeat the process with the other part of the dough as well.
 Make sure to check the temperature of the ghee before adding the next batch.

-Cool the shankarpalli completely and store it in an air-tight container at room temperature for up to 15 days.
+Cool the shankarpalli entirely and store them in an airtight container at room temperature for up to 15 days.

 Ready shankarpali.